-Fig. 2: The majority of concrete removals were performed by hydrodemolition original pattern left by the formwork used over 80 years before.
+Fig. 7: New shotcrete surface to resemble 1932-formed rough-cut plank finish process but also in finishing it to emulate the original pattern left by the formwork used over 80 years before.
 To achieve this, RAM used a fabricated form board, which they pressed into the partially set concrete overhead, thus achieving an effect that imitated and blended in with the pattern left by the original formwork.
 This "historical touch" was very successful throughout the entire concrete replacement and included those areas that had been previously repaired but were not restored to the original pattern and aesthetic (Fig. 6 and 7).